-Even though you’re looking for thin and crispy, this is modern pork.* You have to be careful to not overcook it, or you’ll dry it out.
-The brinerade gives you a little cushion, but the real trick is to only cook them on one side.
-They are thin enough to cook through, and they’ll be nicely browned on that one side that’s always facing the grill.
+Even though we’re going for thin and crispy, be careful to not overcook lean pork loin, or it will dry out.
+The brinerade gives us a little cushion, but the real trick is to only cook the chops on one side.
+The pork chops are thin enough to cook through, and they’ll be nicely browned on the one side that’s always facing the grill.

 - 1/4 cup soy sauce

-2. Prepare the grill: Preheat your grill, then set it up for grilling on direct medium heat.
-For my Weber Summit, this means turning all the burners to high and preheating for 10 minutes, then turning them all down to medium and starting to cook.
+- 2. Set the grill for direct medium heat: Preheat the grill, then set it for grilling on direct medium heat.
+For my Weber Summit, I preheat with all burners on high for 10 minutes, brush the grill gratees clean, then turn the burners down to medium.

-4. Glaze and serve: Remove the chops to a platter, and pour the reserved brinerade over the chops, trying to get an even coating on all of them.
-Let rest for five minutes (if you can), then serve.
+- 4. Glaze and serve: Remove the chops to a platter and pour the reserved brinerade over the chops.
+Let rest for five minutes, then serve.

 Questions?
 Comments?
 Other ideas?
 Leave them in the comments section below.